secoya/crypto/README.md

 ### Verifying a signature ###

-To verify a signature against a string you simply need the X509Certificate holding the public key that corresponds to the private key the string was signed with.
+To verify a signature against a message you simply need the X509Certificate holding the public key that corresponds to the private key the message was signed with.

 ```php
 <?php